Budget 2025 Highlight

 Sejati MADANI

-For Budget 2025, the government also plans to set aside RM1 billion next year to support the Sejati MADANI Community Prosperity Project.
+The government also plans to set aside RM1 billion to support the Sejati MADANI Community Prosperity Project, with the objective of strengthening community-level economic outcomes.

 All States Development